adv0cat/Pub-Sub/README.md

 unsubscribe();
 ```

-This basic flow demonstrates the core functionalities of `pub.sub`, helping you to set up a simple real-time messaging mechanism.
+This basic flow demonstrates the core functionalities of `pubsub-api`, helping you to set up a simple real-time messaging mechanism.

 ## Usage